UW Voluntary Investment Program

 Rollover your old retirement plan

-If you want to take out a loan or apply for a hardship withdrawal, contact Fidelity Investments or TIAA.
-Rules for both options are defined in section 6 of the UW VIP Plan Document.
+If you want to take out a loan, hardship withdrawal, Qualified Disaster Relief Distribution, or Qualified Domestic Violence Distribution, contact TIAA.
+Rules for both options are defined in the VIP Plan Document.

 Loans